ElodieGames/elodie-jumpcloud-commands/README.md

-# JumpCloudCommands
+# elodie-jumpcloud-commands

-JumpCloud Command sets maintained by Elodie Games.
+JumpCloud Command sets maintained by Elodie Games to setup new machines.